 Jump to:

-Why This Recipe Tastes Good
+Why You'll Love This Recipe

-The Ingredients For This Bundt Cake
+The Ingredients You'll Need For Lemon Pound Cake

 Here are the ingredients that you'll need for this delicious lemon cake:

 - Cake Flour.
 Cake flour creates a tender crumb and is able to absorb all the liquid from the lemon juice, sour cream, and eggs.
+Make sure to follow the recipe instructions and sift the flour twice.

 - Granulated Sugar.
 Adds sweetness and moisture to the cake and helps caramelize the outside of the cake, creating a nice golden color and a slight crispness to the edges.

 - Fresh Lemon Juice.
 Adds that punch of lemon flavor.
+Don't use bottled lemon juice.
+It has a different flavor that is not as sharp as fresh lemon juice.

 - Baking Soda.
 Baking soda helps the cake to rise by enlarging the air bubbles that were created by creaming the butter and sugar.